shefalisrai/MRI-neuromaps/README.md

 This repository contains analysis scripts and results for data from adolescents with eating disorders from UCSD Eating Disorder Clinic.
-Analyses use vertex-wise MRI contrast maps correlated with brain atlas annotations.
+Analyses use vertex-wise MRI contrast maps correlated with brain atlas annotations obtained from neuromaps.

 ## Toolboxes:
 [neuromaps](https://github.com/netneurolab/neuromaps) - Markello et al., 2022